 Author contributions.
-AK initiated research in the topic and provided internal funding and resources as well as general supervision.
-AK and MW conceptualized the research with support on laboratory and field concepts from FMW and JKL.
-MW designed the instrumental setup, data acquisition, and data processing procedures.
-MW, FMW, JKL, and AK performed the initial field installation and subsequent field campaigns.
-CHi and CHa provided resources, auxiliary data, and logistical support.
+AK initiated research in the topic and provided funding and resources as well as general supervision.
+AK, MW conceptualized the research with support on laboratory and field concepts from FMW and JKL.
+MW designed the instrumental setup, data acquisition and data processing procedures.
+MW, FMW, JKL and AK performed the initial field installation and subsequent field campaigns.

+10 acquisition and data processing procedures.
+MW, FMW, JKL and AK performed the initial field installation and subsequent field campaigns.
+Christin H and Christian H provided resources, auxiliary data and logistical support.
 All authors discussed and interpreted the results.
-MW, AK, and FMW discussed the scope and structure of the paper.
-MW prepared the paper with contributions from all authors.
+MW, AK, and FMW discussed the scope and structure of the manuscript.
+MW prepared the manuscript with contributions from all authors.